The River Within

 About the photographer - Annette Price

-I am an adventure sports and wild places photographer and photograph caves, disused mines, rivers and other wild places to create storytelling images to meet the needs of magazine editors, news agencies and print buyers.
-I also photograph urban spaces and architecture.
+I was an adventure sports and wild places photographer for over twenty years and photographed caves, disused mines, rivers and other wild places to create storytelling images to meet the needs of magazine editors, news agencies and print buyers.
+I also photographed urban spaces and architecture.
 My work has been published in a wide range of magazines and newspapers including the Daily Mail, Daily Telegraph, Land Rover Owner International, the Times, BBC Focus magazine etc. and featured in a number of photographic publications.